 What exactly do they like and why?

-Organizing an event speeds up your validated learning by scaling it up one step above one-to-one interviews.
-The goal is to create a safe and fun environment for your target prospects, in order to confirm what you've learned from individual problem and solution interviews.
+Organizing an event speeds up your validated learning by scaling it one step above one-to-one interviews.
+The goal is to create a safe and fun environment for your target prospects to confirm what you've learned from individual problem-and-solution interviews.

 An event allows you to create a product for your target market.
 By organizing one, you need to figure out how to reach your target market, what to say exactly, and how to create an experience that they find useful, pleasant, or inspiring.

 The choice of format can vary widely:

 Lecture by one or several authorities

 Smaller and more intimate events like a LeanCoffee structure

 This type of smoke test is easiest to organize in a larger city, where there are already lots of events and people.
 Even though an event focuses on your target clients in one location, it can be used to establish a more in-depth relationship, giving you much more information than interacting online.